 For individuals suffering from a deviated septum, breathing can be challenging.
-Septoplasty could be the answer.
+Septoplasty could be the answer for those suffering from a deviated or bent septum.

-In this blog, we explore how surgically correcting a deviated septum—septoplasty—can increase air passage and improve all aspects associated with a deviated septum.
+At Kensington Medical we can help and explain how surgically correcting a deviated septum, septoplasty can increase air passage and improve all aspects associated with a deviated septum.
 We cover the surgery itself and recovery period.

-Ideally, the nasal septum—the partition of bone and cartilage separating the nostrils—should be positioned in the centre to facilitate proper airflow.
+Ideally, the nasal septum, the partition of bone and cartilage separating the nostrils—should be positioned in the centre to facilitate proper airflow.
 This is not always the case for everyone.
 Some individuals have a deviated or displaced septum that can lead to considerable breathing difficulty and discomfort from nasal obstruction.
-This condition often goes hand-in-hand with misaligned nasal bones, which contribute to having a blocked nose.
-Sometimes to stop these symptoms, steroids may be prescribed.
+This condition often is because of misaligned nasal bones, which contribute to having a blocked nose.

-When looking for long-term relief from trouble breathing and facial pain, septoplasty surgery might be an effective solution.
-By realigning the off-centre septum by cutting away excess material or repositioning existing bone or cartilage—or if needed by replacing them entirely, it will open up obstructed airways effectively.
+When looking for long-term relief from trouble breathing and facial pain, septal surgery, also known as septoplasty, can help.
+By realigning the off-centre septum by cutting away excess material or repositioning existing bone or cartilage, or if needed by replacing them entirely, it will open up obstructed airways.

-For successful outcomes post-septoplasty, it’s crucial that patients entrust their care to expert surgeons.
 At Kensington Medical our experienced plastic surgeons have carried out hundreds and hundreds of septoplasty often combined with rhinoplasty.
-This achieves the removal of difficulty breathing and at the same time changes the shape of your nose to be more aesthetically pleasing.
+Helping with difficulty breathing and at the same time changes the shape of your nose to be more aesthetically pleasing.

 Individuals with a deviated septum often experience a range of symptoms which include: